HMCS Victoria (SSK 876): Damage

-Recent events
+2000 to present

 Between 2000 and 2010, Victoria had only been at sea for 115 days; and was expected to re-enter service in mid-2011, after six years in drydock.

 As of March 2011, repairs were still ongoing.
 As of 23 April 2011, the submarine was reported to be out of drydock and going through trials.
 On 5 December 2011, Victoria departed Esquimalt Harbour to conduct sea trials and crew training.
 Victoria arrived at Bangor Naval Base Kitsap-Bangor for deperming (degaussing or the erasure of magnetism) on 13 December 2011, returning to Esquimalt on 16 December.

 On 16 March 2012, Victoria fired her first exercise torpedo since beginning her refit.
 While participating in RIMPAC 2012 exercises, Victoria successfully fired a Mark 48 torpedo on 17 July 2012 striking and sinking the discarded USNS Concord.
 Victoria was declared fully operational in 2012.

 Victoria participated in Operation Caribbe in 2013.
 In July 2014, Victoria sailed to Hawaii to participate in RIMPAC exercises.

 In late 2016, it was announced that all four submarines would reach the end of their service life before 2025 without a large-scale upgrade and refit program.
 The SELEX (Submarine Life Extension) program was introduced as a result.
 SELEX will upgrade the outer and inner hulls of the submarines, extending their service life into the early 2030s.
 SELEX will also upgrade and/or replace the submarines' engines, power systems, propulsion systems, sonar system, countermeasures, communications systems and warfare suite.
 The program is expected to cost anywhere from CAD$1.5 billion to CAD$3 billion, the latter of which is only slightly less than the estimated cost of replacing the fleet with new submarines.

 To deal with the ongoing battery issues aboard sister boat Chicoutimi that began in May 2017, the main battery was transferred from Victoria to Chicoutimi.